Graduate Program: Information

 - graduate students from Nepal, Cameroon, Nigeria, Ghana, Kenya, Ethiopia, Vietnam,

-Mexico, Iran, Jamaica/Canada, Costa Rica, Ukraine, and China,
+Mexico, Iran, Jamaica/Canada, Costa Rica, Ukraine, China, and Bangledesh,

-- African American students (both male and females) and a Native American
+- African American students (both male and females) and Native American

-- students with undergraduate degrees from Michigan, Maryland, Idaho, Pennsylvania, and
+- students with undergraduate degrees from Michigan, Maryland, Idaho, Pennsylvania, Kentucky, and

 Missouri (though, most of our domestic graduate students are from either